tkhdse/soptRT/README.md

 # soptRT
 sopt = "small optimizer"; a PyTorch AI Optimizer and Code Generator.
 This is my own stab at [graph compilers](https://github.com/Lightning-AI/lightning-thunder) for LLMs.
-I'm taking this opportunity to learn Rust.
+I'm taking this opportunity to learn Rust (`melior`/`PyO3`).

 High-level goals of soptRT: